 If you used a satin stitch border and film-like water-soluble stabilizer, the patch should then tear out easily.
 (If it doesn’t, trim closely with scissors.)
 Dab a bit of water on the edges to remove any residual stabilizer.

-If you used a bean stitch or thin satin stitch and cut the fabric outside the border, you must trim the stabilizer yourself or run the patch under water.
+If you used a bean stitch or thin satin stitch and cut the fabric outside the border, you must trim the stabilizer yourself or run the patch under warm water.

 Then, trim any jump stitches or loose threads on the back.

 To remove residual stabilizer from the back of patches, you can run the patch underneath water and dry it flat.
 Another option is to place the patch face down underneath a moist paper towel and use a medium-heat, dry iron to remove the water-soluble stabilizer.